PGVector on CloudSQL for GCP

 Manual cloud setup can sometimes be time-consuming and prone to inconsistenciesโ€”a missed configuration step might lead to unexpected behavior or security concerns.
 When building a vector search application, a RAG system, or a semantic recommendation engine for production, having a reliable infrastructure approach alongside your application code could be beneficial.

 We've found that combining Terraform for infrastructure definition with Makefiles for operation simplification might help address some common challenges.
-This approach allows you to define your cloud environment as code and potentially automate deployments, which could help maintain consistency across environments and reduce time spent on manual configuration.
+This approach allows you to define your cloud environment as code and potentially automate deployments.

 By turning your vector database stack into code, you get: